2022 Nigeria floods

 The 2022 Nigeria floods affected many parts of the country.
-From the Federal Government Data, the floods had displaced over 1.4 million people, killed over 603 people, and injured more than 2,400 persons.
+From the Federal Government Data, the floods had displaced over 1.4 million people, killed over 603 people, and injured more than 2,400 people.
 About 82,035 houses had been damaged, and 332,327 hectares of land had also been affected.

 While Nigeria typically experiences seasonal flooding, this flood was the worst in the country since the 2012 floods.

 As of October, over 200,000 homes were completely or partially destroyed by the floods.
 On 7 October, a boat carrying people fleeing the floods capsized on the Niger River, causing 76 deaths.

 The flooding was caused by heavy rainfall and climate change as well as the release of water from the Lagdo Dam in neighbouring Cameroon, which began on 13 September.
 Flooding, which affected Nigeria, Niger, Chad, and the surrounding region, began in the early summer of 2022 and ended in October.

 Causes

 The Nigerian government has blamed the floods of 2022 on unusually heavy rains and climate change.
-United Nations Humanitarian Coordinator for Nigeria Matthias Schmale said that the flooding could be largely explained by climate change.
-Climate change in Nigeria has been responsible for flooding, droughts, decreased air quality and the loss of habitat.
+United Nations Humanitarian Coordinator for Nigeria, Matthias Schmale said that the flooding could be largely explained by climate change.
+Climate change in Nigeria has been responsible for flooding, droughts, decreased air quality, and the loss of habitat.

 A climate modeling study by the World Weather Attribution project estimated that the floods were rendered far more likely and much more intense by climate change.
 They modeled the June to September rainfall in the Lake Chad and lower Niger river catchment areas, looking at total rainfall and intense rain weeks.